vanthaita/payment-contract/README.md

-# Smartcontract in Sui network
+# Smart Contracts on the Sui Blockchain (Move language)